 To help this situation out somewhat, we send out app installation commands to devices one at a time, waiting for the installation of one app to finish before starting the next.
 We also re-ordered the queue to install smaller apps first, allow the device to have more usable apps earlier without some huge app bogging down the entire queue.

 AVOIDING APP REMOVAL AND RE-INSTALLATION DUE TO GROUP AND CLASS CHANGES

 This means that some care has to be taken when moving devices between groups or classes.
-Moving a device to some temporary group for some reason, even for a few minutes, can cause many GB worth of apps to uninstall quickly.
-Putting that device back into a class or group where the apps are assigned will then cause all those same apps to be downloaded and installed again.
-So in some cases, it might make sense to assign apps to the group where a device is being moved into BEFORE actually moving the device.
+Moving a device to a temporary group for some reason, even for a few minutes, can cause many GB worth of apps to uninstall quickly.
+Putting the device back into a class or group where the apps are assigned will then cause all those same apps to be downloaded and installed again.
+So in some cases, it might make sense to assign apps to a group where a device is being moved into BEFORE moving the device.

 LARGE INITIAL DEPLOYMENTS WITH MANY APPS VIA USB THROUGH APPLE CONFIGURATOR 2